katyukha/odoo-helper-scripts/README.md

 *Starting from 0.1.7 release odoo-helper-scripts could be installed as* [.deb packages](https://katyukha.gitlab.io/odoo-helper-scripts/installation#install-as-deb-package)*, but this feature is still experimental.
 See* [releases](https://gitlab.com/katyukha/odoo-helper-scripts/tags) *page.*

-To install *odoo-helper-scripts* system-wide do folowing:
+To install *odoo-helper-scripts* system-wide (the recommended way) do folowing:

 ```bash
 # Install odoo-helper-scripts